gagneurlab/MMSplice_MTSplice/VEP_plugin/README.md

 ./vep -i vcf_file.vcf --plugin MMSplice --vcf --force --assembly GRCh37 --cache --port 3337
 ```

-If your vep configurations are different then default, you need to add them as parameter.
+If your vep configurations are different than default, you need to add them as parameter.
-For example, if your cache dir different then default please speficy it as follow:
+For example, if your cache dir different than default please speficy it as follow:

 ```bash
 ./vep -i vcf_file.vcf --plugin MMSplice --vcf --force --assembly GRCh37 --port 3337 --cache --dir /ensembl-vep/92/cachedir/